ituri/opendtu-widget/README.md

 ### Obligatory

 1. Load the `opendtu-small.js` or `opendtu-medium.js` file into Scriptable.
 2. Run the widget.
-Upon the first run, a opendtu-config.json is created inside the Scriptable folder of your iCloud.
+Upon the first run, an `opendtu-config.json` file is created inside the Scriptable folder of your iCloud.
 Update the `dtuApiUrl` variable with the IP address or URL of your OpenDTU.

 ### Optional: Current power draw